MyBitFoundation/MyBit-Documentation.website/mybit-sdk/introduction.md

 * **Easy to use** - simple API methods to get you started
 * **Tailored to your needs** - anyone with web development knowledge can build WM DApps now

-## Artefacts
+## Artifacts

-The following software components compress the MyBit SDK.
+The following software components comprise the MyBit SDK.
 Each of those have it's own Github repository and documentation.

 ### ​[**UI Kit**](https://developer.mybit.io/ui)